DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 # K2.
 The Abbey of Saint Markovia
 The road to the Abbey of Saint Markovia is as described in <span class="citation">S5.
 Winding Road (p.
 147)</span>.
 ## K2a.
 Entering the Abbey
 The gate to the Abbey and its occupants are as described in <span class="citation">S6.
-The North Gate (p.
+North Gate (p.
 147)</span>.
 Before escorting the players into the Abbey, Otto and Zygfrek demand to know why they’ve come.

 > [!profile]+ **Profile: Otto & Zygfrek**
 > ***Roleplaying Information***